titaniummachine1/lmaobox-Navbot-Medbot/README.md

 npm install luabundle
 ```

-Once it has installed, run Bundle.bat and after it finishes rn BundleAndDeploy.bat
+Once it has installed, run Bundle.bat and after it finishes run BundleAndDeploy.bat

 Start TF2, inject LMAOBox, and go into a map.